TheAppHub/hindsight/source/_posts/work/charcoal-chicken.md

 tags:
 ---

-## Flamin' Good's Bold New Identity
+## Flamin' Good's Bold New Identity.

 The brief to Hindsight was to create a brand name and identity for a new restaurant and take-away unique to the launch location.